 The problem I was trying to solve was one where I had two identical code paths.
 The only difference between the two was the data type of one of the parameters.
 Basically, I had

-private List<StylesheetContainer> gatherParentStylesheets(Parent parent)
+private List<StylesheetContainer> gatherParentStylesheets(Parent parent)and

 private List<StylesheetContainer> gatherSceneStylesheets(Scene parent)